Lock in a 5.9% Yield (That’s Still Growing) by April 28

 In my opinion, the answer is “yes.”

 A Solid Energy Stock

 You see, commodity prices crashed big-time in the summer of 2014, bringing down many energy stocks in the process.
-And even if you were an income investor that didn’t care about stock prices, the downturn in the energy sector meant many oil and gas companies had no choice but to slash their payout.
+And even if you were an income investor who didn’t care about stock prices, the downturn in the energy sector meant that many oil and gas companies had no choice but to slash their payouts.